rihards-simanovics/python-video-silence-cutter/readme.md

 Download and install them first.

 **Windows users**:
 Make sure ffmpeg and ffprobe are in your environment path variables.
 The links above should have information on how to do that.
+You can also ask any AI agent to help you with that.

 ## How to use